Brooke Pearce, Au.D., FAAA / Director of Audiology

 She is a member of the American Academy of Audiology, the American Auditory Society, the American Balance Society, and the American Speech-Language-Hearing Association, through which she holds her Certificate of Clinical Competence in Audiology (CCC-A).
 She has also received numerous awards for her research.

-Kathleen Jastromb, Au.D. / Doctor of Audiology
+Kathleen Jastromb, Au.D. / Associate Director of Vestibular Treatment

 Chelsea Nava, Au.D. / Doctor of Audiology